Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Anthropology & Archaeology.
 In addition, it is included in the Mississippi State Historical Marker Program series list.
 A significant historical year for this entry is 1911.

 Location.
 34° 9.084′ N, 89° 37.893′ W. Marker is in Water Valley, Mississippi, in Yalobusha County.
-Marker is on North Main Street (Mississippi Route 315) north of Panola Street, on the right when traveling north.
+It is on North Main Street (Mississippi Route 315) north of Panola Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 213 N Main St, Water Valley MS 38965, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Cradle of North Mississippi Methodism (about 300 feet away, measured in a direct line); Turnage Drugstore (about 400 feet away); Casey Jones (about 400 feet away); Hubert Creekmore (about 500 feet away); Dallas Jones Crossing
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies: Cradle of North Mississippi Methodism (about 300 feet away, measured in a direct line); Turnage Drugstore (about 400 feet away); Casey Jones (about 400 feet away); Hubert Creekmore (about 500 feet away); Dallas Jones Crossing

 Paid Advertisement